CRECKMODELING/Kinetic-Mechanisms/Liquid-Phase/Plastics/PP/README.md

 ## Mechanism description

-For all mechanisms the starting polymer at room temperature is described by the species P-IC30H60-P_S and P-IC30H60-P which represent the crystalline and amorphous polymer respectively.
+For all mechanisms the starting polymer at room temperature is described by the species P-PP-P_S and P-PP-P which represent the crystalline and amorphous polymer respectively.
-If the simulation starts above the melting point (170C), the polymer is described only by P-IC30H60-P. Polymer species in OpenSMOKE++ are required to be defined in gas-phase as well but do not have physical meaning.
+If the simulation starts above the melting point (170C), the polymer is described only by P-PP-P. Polymer species in OpenSMOKE++ are required to be defined in gas-phase as well but do not have physical meaning.

 With respect to the published mechanism [(Locaspi et al. (2022)](https://doi.org/10.1016/j.wasman.2022.11.028),